Niculae-Cornel Crăciun

 Niculae-Cornel Crăciun (born 29 July 1925) is a Romanian Nordic skier who competed in the 1950s.
 At the 1952 Winter Olympics, he finished 19th in the Nordic combined event and 68th in the 18 km cross-country skiing event.
 At the 1948 Winter Olympics he participated in the demonstration sport military patrol and finished seventh as a member of the Romanian team.
-He was born in Crucea de Sus, Suceava County.

-He is the brother of fellow Olympian Moise Crăciun.
+Born in Crucea de Sus, Suceava County, he is the brother of fellow Olympian Moise Crăciun.